Slabastille/Personal-Game-Project/README.md

 # The Last Soldier

-Welcome to **The Last Soldier**, a simple Java applet game that utilizes Java to render the game.
+Welcome to **The Last Soldier**, a scroller shooter zombie game that utilizes Java to render the game.
 This README will guide you through the setup and provide an overview of the game.

 ## Table of Contents